 658 Psychology of Music.
-Spring (3).

 Examination of contemporary music learning theories with an emphasis on current research-based teaching methods.
-Offered in alternate years.

 659 Introduction to Methods.

 A survey course of the major pedagogical approaches and methods for teaching applied music including Orff, Suzuki, Kodaly, Dalcroze, and Body-Mapping.
 Students will also attend workshops in Suzuki and Orff methods offered through the University of Redlands Community School of Music and Art and observe lessons and studio classes.